 Within the expansive Kapama Private Game Reserve, River Lodge epitomises five-star safari accommodation.
-The majestic northern Drakensberg mountains form the backdrop to the 64-suite River Lodge, which is positioned along a bend of the seasonal Kapama River.
+The majestic northern Drakensberg Mountains form the backdrop to the 64-suite River Lodge, which is positioned along a bend of the seasonal Kapama River.
 It’s the largest luxury game lodge in the Greater Kruger National Park area, and is stylishly furnished to ensure an unforgettable African safari experience.
 Contemporary African décor in double volume thatch lounges create a cavernous effect and the open plan design extends to the pool deck with a large rim-flow pool looking towards a waterhole.

 Located with the spa suites, the family rooms have triple balconies, along with spacious bedrooms that can accommodate an additional two beds for children sharing with their parents.
 The rooms measuring over 70 m² with the balconies are also ideal for couples wanting the additional comfort of an oversized bedroom.

-The 20 spa suites are positioned a little way from the lodge to ensure additional privacy and proximity to the spa for unique African spa treatments.
+The 20 spa suites are positioned a little ways from the lodge to ensure additional privacy and proximity to the spa for unique African spa treatments.
 Expansive glass doors and frameless windows allow unobstructed bush views, including from the bathroom.
-Each suite is equipped with a minibar, coffee and tea-making facilities, as well as a safe, hairdryer and international plugs.
+Each suite is equipped with a mini bar, coffee and tea making facilities, as well as a safe, hairdryer and international plugs.

 Dishes are prepared with seasonal local produce and fresh herbs grown at Kapama River Lodge.
 Ethnic dishes and accompaniments like mealie pap (African-style polenta) and chakalaka (a hot and spicy relish) are used to give the taste of Africa, but more familiar food is also on the menu.